Enjoy 10% off with coupon code SAVE10!

 Top grain leather is also lauded for its flexibility and gentleness which makes it an ideal leather for crafting luxury items, such as handbags, wallets, and footwear.
 All in all, top-grain leather has a homogeneous appearance, is soft and pliable.
 It is also inexpensive as compared to full-grain leather.
 However, it is not as durable and wears out faster than full-grain leather.

-Advantages of Top-Grain Leather – Types of Leather
+Advantages of Top-Grain Leather

 The major advantage of top-grain leather is that it is quite easy to work with and after processing provides a consistent finish.
-Even though it is less durable as compared to full-grain leather, it however still lasts a lot longer than other low-grade leathers.
+Even though it is less durable as compared to full-grain leather, it however still lasts a lot longer than other low-grade lathers.
 As it is easy to work with, top-grain leather is quite inexpensive as compared to full-grain leather and can be dyed and also patterned to enhance appearance.

-Disadvantages of Top Grain Leather – Types of Leather
+Disadvantages of Top Grain Leather

 This leather is less durable and has lower breathability as in order to remove scars and defects, top grain leather is subjected to sanding and buffering.
 It also cannot absorb body oils and does not develop a patina with time.
 Instead, as time progresses, it gets brittle and will crack if not taken care of.
 Moreover, it lacks the personality that is harbored by full grain that preserves the story of the being it comes from.

-3. Corrected/Genuine Leather – Types of Leather
+Corrected/Genuine Leather – Types of Leather

 Corrected Leather

-Genuine leather is also regraded as corrected leather.
+Genuine leather is also regraded and corrected leather or split leather.
 As this type of leather resides at the end of the chain, it is thicker and more robust among different types of leather.
-To provide a more consistent finish, the leather is processed and is subject to both sanding and buffing to smooth out its surface.
+To provide a more consistent finish, the leather is processed and is subject to both sanding and baffling to smooth out its surface.
 The final look of genuine leather is achieved via embossing, spray painting, dying, or stamping.
 Even though this type of leather is low grade, it still harbors characteristics that make it a popular leather.
 It harbors a uniform design, is softer, more bendable, and is more affordable as compared to full-grain and top-grain leather.
 It also costs a lot less to produce.

 Corrected leather possesses different grades which depend on the degree of correction required on the surface of the hides.
-Genuine leather that is less corrected has better grades.
+Genuine leather that is less corrected had better grades.
 Even though corrected leather is considered to be almost as durable as full-grain leather, buffing of the surface removes the natural softness of leather.
 Moreover, patina, which is a characteristic of full-grain leather, won’t appear on corrected leather.

 Corrected leather harbors a wide variety of looks that depend on the required final product.
-The grain that is embossed or stamped on the buffed leather can vary from the original hide pattern and the colors can also vary depending on the dye and finish used.
+The grain that is embossed on stamped on the buffed leather can vary from the original hide pattern and the colors can also vary depending on the dye and finish used.
 All in all, corrected leather does not have a consistent look.

-Advantages of Corrected Leather – Types of Leather
+Advantages of Corrected Leather

 One of the main advantages of corrected leather is that it prevents the wastage of leather.
 As corrected leather allows for disfigured and scarred hides to be sold, and manufactured into leather, nothing is wasted.
 Moreover, it is also quite affordable as well as durable.
 Furthermore, as corrected leather comes in a variety of finishes and colors, it is appealing to a wide variety of buyers.

-Disadvantages of Corrected Leather – Types of Leather
+Disadvantages of Corrected Leather

-As processing is required to correct the grain, corrected leather is less supple and breathable.
+As processing is required to correct the grain, corrected leather is not less supple and breathable.
 This kind of leather is also prone to cracking with time, feels kind of unnatural as compared to full grain and top grain leather, and also does not develop a patina with time.

-4. Bonded Leather – Types of Leather
+Bonded Leather – Types of Leather

-Bonded leather
+Bonded Leather

 Bonded leather is also regarded as blended or reconstituted leather.
 This type of leather is created when hide scraps and cut-offs are finely crushed and combined with a filler.
 In the end, a fiber sheet is used in order to stamp the leather with a polyurethane or latex finish.
 Bonded leather is the least expensive among the different types of leather.
-During the manufacturing process of bonded leather, manufacturers, utilize different percentages of leather.
-Therefore, it is difficult to predict the performance of this type of leather.
+During the manufacturing process of bonded leather, manufacturers, utilize different percentages of leather., there it is difficult to predict the performance of this type of leather.
 Some bonded leather is durable some are not.
 It is however prone to cracking and wearing out quickly as compared to the above-mentioned three types of leather.

 When it comes to appearance, bonded leather is quite well at mimicking real leather because it possesses both the look and smell of real leather.
 This kind of leather is available in a vast variety of colors, textures, and finishes.
 Unlike real leather, bonded leather is warm to the touch in the summer months and cool to the touch in winter.